-Persons who have these symptoms should see their physicians.
-People with sickle-cell disease, immunocompromised, or pregnant since they are at risk for serious complications.
+People who have these symptoms should see their physicians, including individuals with sickle-cell disease, people who are immunocompromised, or who are pregnant since they are at risk for serious complications.
 Students and adults with fifth disease should NOT be excluded from schools unless they have a fever.
 When their fever subsides and they feel well, they can return to school.

-GIARDIASIS (GIARDIA INFECTION)
+GIARDIASIS \ (GIARDIA INFECTION)